Bleed American

 Bleed American is the fourth studio album by the American rock band Jimmy Eat World, released on July 24, 2001, by DreamWorks Records.
-The album was re-released as Jimmy Eat World following the September 11 attacks; that name remained until 2008, when it was re-released with its original title returned.
+The album was re-released as Jimmy Eat World following the September 11 attacks; that name remained until 2008, when it was re-released with its original title restored.

-Following the commercial failure and lack of recognition for their third studio album Clarity (1999) from Capitol Records, Jimmy Eat World were dropped by the label in late 1999.
+Following the commercial failure and lack of recognition for their third album Clarity (1999) from Capitol Records, Jimmy Eat World were dropped by the label in late 1999.
 Aside from working odd jobs, the band toured to raise money for their next album.
 It was recorded with Mark Trombino and the band served as producers in October and November 2000 at the Cherokee and Harddrive studios in Los Angeles, respectively.
 The musical style was more direct and accessible than its predecessor, with simpler chord structures.

 "Bleed American" was released to radio on June 5, 2001, as the album's lead single, coinciding with Jimmy Eat World's tours of Australia and Japan (the latter supporting Eastern Youth).
 After appearing on the East Coast dates of the Warped Tour, the band supported Blink-182 and Weezer.
-"The Middle" was released as a single on November 19, 2001.
+"The Middle" was released as a single in October 2001.
 The band went on a headlining European tour in early 2002, followed by a Japanese tour, leading up to a two-month support slot for Blink-182 and Green Day on their Pop Disaster Tour.
 "Sweetness" was released as the third single on June 3, 2002.
 The band supported Incubus in Australia, before embarking on headlining tours of the UK and the US.
 "A Praise Chorus" was released as a promotional single during 2002.

 Each single from Bleed American entered the top twenty of at least one US chart.
 The most successful was "The Middle", which reached number one on the Billboard Modern Rock Tracks chart and number five on the Billboard Hot 100.
-In August 2002, Bleed American was certified platinum by the Recording Industry Association of America (RIAA) after its sales reached over one million copies.
-As of September 2016, the album has sold over 1.6 million copies in the US.
+In July 2026, Bleed American was certified double platinum by the Recording Industry Association of America (RIAA) after its sales reached over two million units.
+As of June 2026, the album has sold over 1.7 million copies in the US.
 Bleed American was well-received by critics and appeared on several publications' best-of-the-year album lists, by the likes of CMJ New Music Report and Q, as well as all-time lists by publications such as Consequence of Sound, NME and Spin.